-The best place to find Angular modules is ngmodules.org.
+A quick search on Github Angular Topic should find you a plenty of Angular module developed by the community.
 But if you need a quick overview, below is a list of some good resources we’ve collected for you.

 AngularUI is a collection of UI components built with AngularJS.
 Its utility directives help you build Angular applications faster.
 Instead of widgets, AngularUI uses raw directives like

 ui-calendar etc. The directives you’ll probably like the most is its UI-Bootstrap which can natively create Twitter Bootstrap in Angular.
 Check out its clean and nice documentation page to get started.

 With Angular, you may have a hard time working working

 $http for creating Rest API.
 Restangular can help make the usage of get, delete, update and post data requests easier.

 Angular-Gettext is a superb Angular module for super-easy localization.
 The key features are you can translate your web app as easy as adding

 attribute.
 It lets you focus on your app development and leave all translations to Angular-Gettext.

 Tools & Apps